 Generally speaking, the bigger your vehicle, the more options you have regarding drive-in theater seating.
 As they were originally designed to be, sport utility vehicles are exceptionally versatile.
 An SUV’s size sometimes means most passengers are relegated to the back rows at the drive-in theater, but that doesn’t mean you still can’t have the best seats in the house.
 You could take advantage of the extra height, since SUVs sit taller than most vehicles, and pull straight into the spot to watch the movie.
 Generally, you can treat it like a sedan, with some older SUVs having that super-comfy front bench seat.

 There is no rule that says you have to sit in your car at all.
+You can always put folding chairs in front of your vehicle, but make sure to pull as far into your space as possible.
 If you have a substantial roof rack, can you do something with that?
-How about strapping a love seat up there?
-One intrepid outdoor movie enthusiast did just that.
-They attached a passenger van bench seat to the roll bars of a Jeep Wrangler, backed into the parking space at an upstate New York drive-in theater and instantly had the best seats in the house!
+One intrepid outdoor movie enthusiast attached a passenger van bench seat to the roll bars of a Jeep Wrangler, backed into the last row parking space at an upstate New York drive-in theater and instantly had the best seats in the house!

 A final note, when considering many of these open-air drive-in theater seating options, don’t forget bug spray and blankets, as well as a backup plan, just in case it decides to rain!
 Most of all, have fun and enjoy the show!